Vini2/reneo/README.md

-# virgraf
+# reneo
-VirGraf: A Graph-Based Tool for Resolving Viral Genomes from Metagenomes
+Reneo: Unraveling Viral Genomes from Metagenomes using Assembly Graphs